PPushkarev/PortfolioEng/README.md

 My SQL
 - Use to create, modify and extract data from the relational database
-- Write JOIN queries for SQL database
+- Write INSERT, UPDAT, SELECT and JOIN queries for SQL database

 Chrome DevTools
 - Essential using it for HTML debugging inspections